OpenNebula/docs/source/advanced_components/application_insight/onegate_usage.rst

 Retrieving information of the Service
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Using the ``onegate service show`` command the information of the Service will be retrieved.
-For a detailed version use the ``--json`` option and all the information will be returned in JSON format.

 .. code::